 - Creating smaller performance areas that are sheltered, mobile, and able to hold technical equipment and scenery.

 - To house ATMs in a secure manner, giving guests access to cash.

 - To help with layout and create barriers – shipping containers can be strategically placed to help to create flow within the festival site.

-- Shipping containers can be painted to create large signs as well as show off artwork.
+- Painting to create large signs as well as show off artwork.

 - To create the infrastructure of a stage including technical booths, stages, and backstage areas.